 Laser Vision Correction patients

-Most of our laser surgery patients are recommended to use Systane Ultra UD, this is the eye drop we put in your surgical packs.
-These are preservative free lubricating eye drops supplied in single unit doses (small plastic vials that contain 4+ drops in them).
+After surgery we recommend using Systane Ultra UD.
+These are the drops in your surgical packs.
+They are preservative free lubricating eye drops supplied in single unit doses (small plastic vials that contain 4+ drops in them).
 The key here is that they are preservative free.

 Systane Ultra UD is usually available at pharmacies.
-But should your pharmacy be out of stock, or you would like to avoid overwhelming them by trying your supermarket first, here are some alternatives;
+But should your pharmacy be out of stock, here are some alternatives;

 - Hylo-fresh (which we often switch patients to about 1 – 4 weeks after surgery)